Home Compare MU vs NXPI

 Micron Technology vs NXP Semiconductors N.V.: Which Stock Looks Stronger in 2026?

-Most of the separation is still concentrated in growth.
-Micron Technology, Inc. leads by 20 points on the overall comparison score.
+The comparison is mainly decided in profitability, with the rest of the profile carrying less weight.
+Micron Technology, Inc. leads by 11 points on the overall comparison score.

 INDUSTRY COMPARISON